 Note that in the color-coded image (larger version available here), Ulster County is in the "Moderate" range for fire danger.

-The preliminary 2026 budget for the Town of Saugerties is available for review.
+The final 2026 budget for the Town of Saugerties is available on this website, in PDF form.

 You can find it by clicking here -- https://saugerties.ny.us/government/town-budgets -- or on the icon on the left.
 It is the top item on the budgets page you will be brought to.